kynesyslabs/node/documentation/new-consensus.md

     - "setValidatorPhase" handler: How the secretary receives a validator phase from a node.
     - "greenlight" handler: How a node receives a greenlight from the secretary.

+> !TIP
+> See `@/libs/consensus/v2/types/shardTypes.ts` and `@/libs/consensus/v2/types/validationStatusTypes.ts` for the shard and validation phase types.

 ## The Secretary Routine

 The secretary routine is a while loop that runs until the consensus ends.
 The secretary routine runs as follows: